-- Provide a structured didactic and clinical curriculum that prepares students for evidence-based clinical practice.
+- Provide a structured curriculum that prepares students for evidence-based clinical practice.

-- Provide a didactic and clinical educational environment that is conducive to learning.
+- Provide an educational environment that is conducive to learning.

-- Provide students with the medical knowledge and clinical skills to practice as a Physician Assistant with diverse patient populations within a variety of practice settings and clinical disciplines.
+- Provide students with the medical knowledge and clinical skills to practice with diverse patient populations within a variety of practice settings and clinical disciplines.

-- Promote a patient-centered approach to health and disease by emphasizing health promotion, disease prevention, and primary care.
+- Promote a patient-centered approach to health and disease by emphasizing primary care.

 - Prepare students to become members of an interprofessional healthcare team.